shinsenter/php/README.md

 This naming convention helps you easily identify which environment variable applies to which PHP/PHP-FPM configuration directive.

-> 👉🏻 Info: By default, the `PHP_*` environment variables only take effect when set before starting the container.
+> 👉🏻 Info: By default, the `$PHP_*` environment variables only take effect when set before starting the container.
-> To dynamically change PHP configurations using `PHP_*` environment variables while running commands within the container,
+> To dynamically change PHP configurations using `$PHP_*` environment variables while running commands within the container,
 > you need to start your container with the `ALLOW_RUNTIME_PHP_ENVVARS=1` environment variable.

-> 💡 Hint: Run `php-envvars` in the container to get a full list of default `PHP_*` environment variables.
+> 💡 Hint: Run `php-envvars` in the container to get a full list of default `$PHP_*` environment variables.

 ### Examples